-Securities America touts on its website that its mission is to foster the independence and success of its advisors by offering exceptional service and user-friendly technology.
-The firm utilizes a range of investment strategies, namely margin transactions, long- and short-term purchases, trading, short sales and option writing.
+Securities America Advisors touts on its website that its mission is to foster the independence and success of its clients by offering exceptional service and user-friendly technology.
+The firm utilizes a range of investment strategies, such as margin transactions, long- and short-term purchases, trading, short sales and option writing.

-The firm offers advice on a range of investments, including equity securities, warrants, commercial paper, certificates of deposit (CDs), corporate debt securities, municipal securities, investment company securities, variable products and U.S. government securities.
+The firm offers advice on a range of investments.
+These include equities, warrants, commercial paper, certificates of deposit (CDs), corporate debt securities, municipal securities, investment company securities, variable products and U.S. government securities.
 Advisors may also invest in option contracts on securities, exchange-traded funds (ETFs), real estate investments, real estate investment trusts (REITs) and limited partnerships and private placements.

-Securities America was recently named as one of the Financial Planning magazine’s IBD Elite 2019.
-The firm placed second out of the list’s top 10 fastest growing independent broker-dealers.
+Securities America Advisors was named as one of Financial Planning magazine’s IBD Elite in 2019.
+More specifically, the firm placed second on this list of the top 10 fastest growing independent broker-dealers.

 What to Watch Out For

-Advisors can earn commission-based compensation from investment and insurance products.
-This can create a conflict of interest if advisors favor these products over client needs, but the firm’s fiduciary duty ensures that each advisor serves each client’s best interest.
+Some of the advisors at this firm can earn commission-based compensation from investment and insurance products.
+This can create a potential conflict of interest if advisors favor these products over client needs.
+However, the firm’s fiduciary duty ensures that each advisor serves clients' best interests.

-Securities America offers prospective clients various options for getting in touch.
-You can either visit any of the firm’s offices, or you can set up an appointment with an advisor by calling the firm at (800) 747-6111.
+Securities America Advisors offers prospective clients various options for getting in touch.
+You can either visit one of the firm’s offices, or you can set up an appointment with an advisor by calling (800) 747-6111.